ryanjohnsontv/node-red-contrib-ha-inovelli-manager/README.md

 ### Clear Notification

 A checkbox to toggle clearing the the current LED Notification, when checked this will clear the current notification for your specified switch.
 Also configurable by setting msg.payload.clear to a boolean value of true or false.

+### Use Multicast

+A checkbox to toggle the use of multicast, or sending the same value to multiple nodes simultaneously.
+Requires additional Z-Wave JS configuration.